-Club Intel, one of the leading research companies in the fitness industry, found that at least 60% of members did not return as of November 2020.
+Club Intel, one of the leading research companies in the fitness industry, found that at least 60% of members did not return in 2020.
 This represented a huge challenge for fitness business owners across the US.

 The hesitancy of members was probably down to a number of different factors.
 With a deadly virus still rampaging across the country, health and safety was probably the main concern.

 Class sizes were another big factor.
 With most gyms and studios cutting their numbers down by nearly 50%, fitness operators struggled to generate the revenues they had previously.
 On top of that, digital fitness has taken over the industry, with 44% of members using Video On Demand (VOD), according to the same study by Club Intel.

 However the tide seems to be turning and things seem to be looking up.
 The Financial Times has reported recently that the fitness industry is coming back stronger than ever.
 Investors are confident in making investments into growing boutique brands and fitness operators are reporting that class attendance has returned to pre-pandemic levels.

 So while the industry is recovering and hopefully coming back stronger than ever, the fact of the matter is there are key lessons to be learned.
 The initial shock of lockdown and subsequent adaptation to digital fitness has been tough.
 In fact IHRSA reported that 17% of gyms, clubs and studios closed by the end of 2020.

 The place you don’t want to be as a fitness operator is in that 17%.
 So in this article we will go through what you need to know about building your business back stronger than ever.